St. Paul’s Senior Services Hosts COVID-19 Vaccination Clinics for its Senior Residents & Essential Staff

 San Diego, Calif.
 (Jan.
-6, 2021) – St. Paul’s Senior Services is hosting COVID-19 vaccination clinics throughout the month for their senior residents, along with essential workers, including doctors, nurses, and support team members.
-The first clinic was held at St. Paul’s McColl Health Center, a skilled nursing facility in the Banker’s Hill area of downtown San Diego on Dec.
+19, 2021) – St. Paul’s Senior Services is hosting COVID-19 vaccination clinics through February for their senior residents, along with essential workers, including doctors, nurses, and support team members.
+The first clinic was held at St. Paul’s McColl Health Center, a skilled nursing facility in the Banker’s Hill area of downtown San Diego, on Dec.
 30, 2020.

 “St. Paul’s Senior Services is thrilled to start off the New Year with the COVID-19 vaccination for our seniors and our staff,” said Cheryl Wilson, St. Paul’s CEO.
 “Several weeks before the vaccination arrived, we implemented an internal educational campaign to educate staff and residents about the vaccine.
 As a senior care organization, we are experiencing an immense amount of pride and joy regarding this vaccination; 2020 has been tough, but there is finally a light at the end of the tunnel for our seniors and employees.”